NeuroQ Logo

 What Is the Bredesen Diet?

 Making mindful decisions about the foods you eat, and when you eat them, builds the foundation for overall health.
-Neurologist Dr. Dale Bredesen developed KetoFLEX 12/3 as guidelines for healthy eating practices to reduce inflammation and promote brain function, backed by research.
-Continue reading to learn what the Bredesen Diet is and how to implement it in your life.
+Neurologist Dr. Dale Bredesen developed KetoFLEX 12/3 as a guideline for healthy eating practices to reduce inflammation and promote brain function, backed by research.
+Continue reading to learn what is the Bredesen Diet and how to implement it in your life.

 Ketosis and the Bredesen Diet